alexandrem/kubernetes-windows/README.md

 ## Installing powershell core

-To work from a linux or MacOS machine effectively you need to install powershell core v6.
+To work from a linux or MacOS machine efficiently you need to install powershell core v6.

 Windows images should have the proper Win32-OpenSSH setup in place to allow remoting from powershell+ssh.